go-rod/go-rod.github.io/why-rod.md

 Rod is more configurable, such as you can even replace the WebSocket lib with the lib you like.

-For direct code comparison you can check [here](lib/examples/compare-chromedp).
-If you compare the example called `logic` between [rod](lib/examples/compare-chromedp/logic/main.go) and [chromedp](https://github.com/chromedp/examples/blob/master/logic/main.go), you will find out how much simpler rod is.
+For direct code comparison you can check [here](https://github.com/go-rod/rod/tree/master/lib/examples/compare-chromedp).
+If you compare the example called `logic` between [rod](https://github.com/go-rod/rod/tree/master/lib/examples/compare-chromedp/logic/main.go) and [chromedp](https://github.com/chromedp/examples/blob/master/logic/main.go), you will find out how simpler rod is.

 With Chromedp, you have to use their verbose DSL like tasks to handle the main logic, because Chromedp uses several wrappers to handle execution with context and options which makes it very hard to understand their code when bugs happen.
 The heavily used interfaces make the static types useless when tracking issues.
 In contrast, Rod uses as few interfaces as possible.